canonical/vanilla-framework/templates/docs/layouts/application.md

 | `$application-layout--side-nav-width-expanded`       | `15rem`              | width of the expanded side navigation                                     |
 | `$application-layout--aside-panel-max-width`         | `50vw`               | max width of the pinned aside panel                                       |

-Additionally custom size variants can be built for aside panel to provide the best fit for specific content in the application.
-We recommend using `calc()` and application layout variables to calculate the desired max-widths of the panel.
+We also recommend deriving the width of any aside panels based on the specific circumstances of your app.
+For example, you could use `calc()` and application layout variables to calculate the desired max-widths of a panel.

-For example to set the aside panel width to always be the same as main panel (to create 50-50 split) max-width should be calculated by subtracting side navigation width from full screen width (`100vw`) and dividing it by 2:
+In the following example we set the aside panel's `max-width` to match the width of the main area, creating a 50-50 split panel interface):

 ```
 .l-aside.is-split {